Living wage: Australia

 In Australia, the 1907 Harvester Judgement ruled that an employer was obliged to pay his employees a wage that guaranteed them a standard of living which was reasonable for "a human being in a civilised community" to live in "frugal comfort estimated by current... standards," regardless of the employer's capacity to pay.
 Justice H. B. Higgins established a wage of 7/- (7 shillings) per day or 42/- per week as a 'fair and reasonable' minimum wage for unskilled workers.

 Bangladesh

 In Bangladesh, salaries are among the lowest in the world.
-During 2012 wages hovered around US$38 per month depending on the exchange rate.
+During 2012, wages hovered around US$38 per month, depending on the exchange rate.
 Studies by Professor Doug Miller during 2010 to 2012, have highlighted the evolving global trade practices in Towards Sustainable Labour Costing in UK Fashion Retail.
 This white paper published in 2013 by University of Manchester, appears to suggest that the competition among buying organisation has implications to low wages in countries such as Bangladesh.
-It has laid down a road map to achieve sustainable wages.
+It has laid out a roadmap to achieve sustainable wages.

+Mesopotamia

+Under the Code of Hammurabi in Mesopotamia, workers were (according to one study) “assured of a living wage.”

+Rashidun Caliphate

+During the existence of this caliphate, measures were carried out to ensure that workers were paid fair wages.